Friday, November 18, 2016

-Thanksgiving at his in-laws; a meal the Chef looks forward to every year.
+Thanksgiving at his in-laws' is a meal that I look forward to every year.

-The Chef has run across a few different types at local 99c only Stores, including dried cranberry, a new favorite.
+The Cheap$kate Chef has run across a few different types at local 99c only Stores, including dried cranberries, a new favorite.
 The cranberries reconstitute mixed into moistened breadcrumbs when stuffed into a bird and are a sweet/tart contrast.
 To keep the in-laws happy, I'll leave out cranberries this time.

 8 oz. package breakfast link sausage - Farmer John brand is a favorite.

-1 tablespoon chopped garlic from jar or fresh.
+1 tablespoon chopped garlic from a jar or fresh.

 1 toasted bread slice (makes for a less crumbly stuffing.)